-On respondent noted that for clarity this should be a defined number of instances within a defined period of time.
-The Working Group agreed that instances should not be counted within too short a period; perhaps 6 months which have a breach within a 12 month period.
+Respondents gave varying views as to what constituted repeated breaches.
+Some felt that this should be assessed on a case by case and not coded.
+One respondent noted that for clarity this should be a defined number of instances within a defined period of time.
+The Working Group agreed that instances should not be counted within too short a period; perhaps breaches occurring in any 6 months within a 12 month period.
 The Working Group noted that the word proportionate may be sufficient, in ensuring that Parties take each instance on a case by case basis.
 The group noted that the definition of repeated breach is covered above.

-It was not the intention to allow the customer to take no action under this clause.
-The party does have the option to take no action, but they must inform the customer of their intention.
-In relation to the method of calculation, to define it could constrain the calculation.
-The group noted that 75% is an arbitrary figure that the group felt reasonable and it was deemed to be manageable.
+In addition, the Working Group noted that it was not the intention to allow the customer to take no action under this clause.
+The customer does have the option to take no action, but they must inform the distributor of their intention.
+In relation to the method of calculation of the increased maximum capacity, the Working group felt that to define it could constrain the calculation. .

-The Working Group also reviewed an additional response document on behalf of Peel Electricity Services Ltd, The Mersey Docks and Harbour Company Ltd, Heysham Port Ltd, The Manchester Ship Canal Company Ltd, Clydeport Ltd, The Port of Sheerness Ltd, Seaforth Power Ltd and Peel Airports Ltd.
+The Working Group also reviewed an additional response document on behalf of Peel Electricity Services Ltd, The Mersey Docks and Harbour Company Ltd, Heysham Port Ltd, The Manchester Ship Canal Company Ltd, Clydeport Ltd, The Port of Sheerness Ltd, Seaforth Power Ltd and Peel Airports Ltd. This response used the form from the First Consultation and so their comments are included within the first consultation responses summary due to some of the questions being different in each consultation.

+CUSTOMER CORRESPONDENCE

+After the second consultation, the Working Group and Ofgem received a number of representations from large customers and their representatives.
+The Working group met to discuss all of these together and refined its legal drafting in light of those comments.
 DCP 114 – THIRD CONSULTATION

-The Working Group refined the DCP 114 legal text based on the consultation responses that it had received and issued a further consultation.
+The Working Group refined the DCP 114 legal text considerably, following the consultation responses and letters that it had received and issued a further consultation.
 This third consultation was issued in January 2014 to Customers, DCUSA Parties and Ofgem.
 Twenty responses were received.
-The consultation document, along with the responses received, is provided as Attachment 5
+The consultation document, along with the responses received, is provided as Attachment 6.

+The legal text was amended to require the distributor to provide more information to the customer concerning the breach of capacity, to describe the process that would be followed by the distributor and to remove the ability of the distributor to unilaterally increase the MIC or MEC and charge for this.

 Please state your views on the proposed legal text as drafted for DCP 114?
 In the DCP 114 legal text, should it be specified that the explanation given in Clause 12.4.3 must be acceptable to the Company?

 Seven respondents had no comments on the proposed legal text.
 The other respondents suggested refinements and amendments to the legal text.
 The Working Group discussed each comment in turn and agreed to make a number of changes to the legal text.
 The full set of comments received, along with the Working Group’s responses are provided as Attachment 5.